zoegaidmore/cse15l-lab-reports/LabReport3.md

 legal services to the poor to provide equal justice under the law, expand its outreach in law schools, according to Murphy.
 She added
 ```
 This shows `-w` in use because this file contains the word "lawyer" as well as "law".
-So, a normal call to `grep` would return other lines besides the one output when using `-w`.
+So, a normal call to `grep` would return other lines besides the two output when using `-w`.